extrange/personal-blog/docs/blog-posts/2022-07-10-win11-vm-gpu-passthrough.md

 If you want to stream the desktop instead of a game, add `C:\Windows\System32\mstsc.exe`.

+??? note "Port Forwarding"

+    Moonlight requires [certain ports][moonlight-ports] to be forwarded on your router, in order for the PC to be accessible over the internet.

+    However, sometimes port forwarding may not work due to your ISP blocking ports or other issues.
+In which case, a good alternative is to use a peer-to-peer virtual network solution such as [ZeroTier][zerotier] (free), which utilizes [UDP hole punching][udp-hole-punching] and other technologies to connect to hosts behind firewalls.

 At this point, download the [Moonlight][moonlight] client on another computer/device, and verify that you can stream a game/the desktop.

 You can also [setup Remote Desktop](https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c#ID0EDD=Windows_11) now.